timvandermeij/mobile-radio-tomography/README.md

 port of the ground station computer.
 Start the physical XBee sensor code as mentioned above and observe that nothing is happening yet.
-Then, for each other XBee chip in the network, power up the accompanying Raspberry Pi, connect it to the ground station computer via an ethetnet cable as described in the Raspberry Pi document, plug in the XBee USB dongle and start the physical XBee sensor code as mentioned above.
+Then, for each other XBee chip in the network, power up the accompanying Raspberry Pi, connect it to the ground station computer via an ethernet cable as described in the Raspberry Pi document, plug in the XBee USB dongle and start the physical XBee sensor code as mentioned above.
 You should now see packets arriving in the ground station's terminal.
 Note that once the